Resource submission guidelines

 Before submitting a resource, please familiarise yourself with the structure of the website and think about how the sanitation and hygiene resource you are suggesting would fit in.

 Bear in mind that the SLH team hold bimonthly meetings when we review resource submissions.
-You will hear back from us about your submission following the next review.
-Across a year we aim to hold six review meetings: at the end of February, April, June, August, October and December.
+Across a year we aim to hold six review meetings.

 Below are the criteria that help us select content: